tsuru/tsuru/docs/contributing/compose.rst

     $ docker-compose ps

 You have a fresh tsuru installed, so you need to create the admin user running tsurud inside container.
-For this you need first to kill the running api.

 ::

-    $ docker-compose stop api
-    $ docker-compose run --entrypoint="/bin/sh -c" api "tsurud root-user-create admin@example.com"
+    $ docker-compose exec api tsurud root-user-create admin@example.com
-    $ docker-compose up -d

 Then configure the tsuru target: